-Note: Mortgage margin as reported in the financial statements of the mortgage institutes, see also appendix, part 1.
-Source: SNL database and annual reports The mortgage margin has increased since the financial crisis The mortgage margin ("bolånemarginalen") can be observed in the mortgage institutes' financial statements, where interest income and expenditures are reported.
+The mortgage margin has increased since the financial crisis

+The mortgage margin ("bolånemarginalen") can be observed in the mortgage institutes' financial statements, where interest income and expenditures are reported.
 This mortgage margin will be an average for the entire stock of loans with different maturities and of both retail and business customers.

-MORTGAGE MARGIN HAS INCREASED SINCE THE FINANCIAL CRISIS In 2004, the average mortgage margin was around 1.1% but declined to 0.6% in 2008.
-From 2008 to 2017, the mortgage margin then increased again by some 0.7 percentage points, to close to the level in 2004, cf. figure.
+MORTGAGE MARGIN HAS INCREASED SINCE THE FINANCIAL CRISIS

+In 2004, the average mortgage margin was around

+1.1% but declined to 0.6% in 2008.
+From 2008 to 2018, the mortgage margin then increased again by some 0.6 percentage points, to close to the level in 2004, cf. figure.

 Although the mortgage margin has increased since the financial crisis, the average mortgage rate (mortgage margin + debt funding rate) has declined, due to lower overall funding costs, cf. figure.

-The debt funding costs of Swedish mortgage institutes have not declined to the same extent as money market interest rates, which are currently negative.
+The debt funding costs of Swedish mortgage

+institutes have not declined to the same extent as money market interest rates, which are currently negative.
 Several factors indicate that debt funding costs do not fully follow market rates; for example, some bonds were issued by the mortgage institutes when interest rates were positive, pulling up the average funding costs.
 See appendix to chapter 3 for a thorough discussion of this.

-Development in the average mortgage rate since the financial crisis Average mortgage rate
+Development in the average mortgage rate since the financial crisis

+Average mortgage rate

 Note: The figure shows the average mortgage margin and funding rate, which together make up the mortgage rate.
 The measures are averages over different maturities and for both retail and business customers.
 Figures are rounded.
-Source: SNL database Fluctuations in the mortgage margin can largely be explained by changing financial regulation
+Source: SNL database

+Fluctuations in the mortgage margin can largely be explained by changing financial regulation

-We find that the decrease in the mortgage margin from 2004-2008 and the increase from 2008-2017 can largely be explained by changing capital requirements, cf. left figure.
+We find that the decrease in the mortgage margin from 2004-2008 and the increase from 2008-2018 can largely be explained by changing capital requirements, cf. left figure.
 On the next page, we outline how the capital requirements have impacted the mortgage margin.
 In appendix to chapter 3, we outline our methodology for the decomposition.

-MORTGAGES ARE OFTEN PROVIDED ALONG WITH OTHER BANKING PRODUCTS Note that the decomposition only includes factors that could impact the change of the mortgage margin - this is not an analysis of the level of mortgage margins.
-Mortgage institutes are normally part of larger banking groups.
-They provide customers with an offer on their total banking activities, and have less attention to the profitability of the individual products.
+MORTGAGES ARE OFTEN PROVIDED ALONG WITH OTHER BANKING PRODUCTS offer on their total banking activities, and have less attention to the profitability of the individual products.
 As such, factors that impact the general costs of banking, but not directly costs of mortgages, could also have affected the mortgage margin - these factors are not included in the analysis.